limike627/ComfyUI-cpu/README.md

 3. Follow the installation wizard instructions

 4. During the installation process, you can choose the components you want to install.
-Make sure to select "Git Bash Here" option if you want the context menu integratio
+Make sure to select "Git Bash Here" option if you want the context menu integratios.

 5. Complete the installation by following the on-screen instructions